Saaho: Filming and post-production

 An action sequence that features in an exceptionally long period of the screenplay was extensively filmed near the Burj Khalifa; 25 crores from the budget had been spent.
 Prabhas underwent rigorous training that involved cardiovascular and weight training, and plyometric obstacle races.
 Prabhas praised his co-star Shraddha Kapoor, stating she was the best choice for her strong character.
 Prabhas' character was depicted in grey-shades.

 The film also included some underwater sequences with Prabhas, who learnt scuba diving in preparation for his role.
 The film stars Neil Nitin Mukesh as the antagonist.
 Mandira Bedi, who is known for her grey roles on television, plays a negative role in the film as well.

 Choreographer Vaibhavi Merchant filed two romantic songs; filming began in Innsbruck, Austria, and included the House of Music, the city's trams, Finstertal in Kühtai and Adlers Hotel.
 Some scenes were filmed in the nearby town Seefeld.
 Romantic songs were filmed at the "Top of Tyrol" viewing platform on Stubai Glacier, Restaurant ice Q in Sölden, Swarovski Crystal Worlds and the suspension bridge Highline179 at Reutte in the Tyrol region.
 Some parts of one romantic song were filmed at Redbull's Hangar 7 at Salzburg Airport.
 Robinville and Creative Creatures were service producers for the Austria schedule.
 The entire filming was wrapped by July 2019.

 It was reported that the post-production for the movie was to be under Prabhas' direct supervision.
 Delays in post production resulted in the makers pushing the release date by 15 days.

 Music

-The songs in Saaho were composed by Tanishk Bagchi, Guru Randhawa, Badshah, and Shankar–Ehsaan–Loy.
+The songs and background score in Saaho were composed by Tanishk Bagchi, Guru Randhawa, Badshah, Shankar–Ehsaan–Loy and Ghibran respectively.
 The lyrics were written by Krishna Kanth and Sreejo in Telugu, Tanishk Bagchi, MellowD, Guru Randhawa, Badshah, and Manoj Yadav in Hindi.
 A bonus track "Bang Bang (Saaho Bang)" was released after the film's release.
+In a music review, a writer from The Times of India wrote, "All in all, all of Saaho’s songs are quite hummable.
+But do they go together as an album?
+Maybe not, because there is no one thread linking them all, except for the lead actors — Prabhas and Shraddha, and the fact that you know that these songs are from the same film".